Pam Greenstein

 Peakhill in 3 Words

-What is one book/podcast/TED talk that has recently made an impact on you?
+What is one book/podcast/TED talk that has made an impact on you?

-A book that has recently made an impact on me is called “Everything is figure-outable” It’s written by a woman, and the idea is to become a force in your own life.
+A book that has made an impact on me is called “Everything is Figureoutable”.
+It’s written by Marie Forleo, and the idea is to become a force in your own life.
 Face your fears and find a better way forward.
 Nothing is that complicated, it’s how you look at things, change your mindset, deal with self-doubt, and make things happen.
 She provides tips to make you “unstoppable.”
-It was so inspiring, that I use that phrase at home and at work all the time.
+It was so inspiring that I use that phrase at home and at work all the time.

 What do you think makes Peakhill Capital an attractive place for top talent?

 We are extremely entrepreneurial, a “roll up your sleeves” company.
-On day one, our employees begin learning and contributing to the business, working on deals.
-We do not have a formal training program here; people learn by doing, asking questions and figuring things out.
-That means we give a lot of leeway and trust our staff.
-They are empowered.
-And if they make mistakes, they learn from them in a supportive environment.
+On day one, our employees begin learning and contributing to the business.
+We do not have a formal training program here; people learn by doing, asking questions, and figuring things out.
+That means we trust our staff and they are empowered to make important decisions.
+Mistakes are embraced as our team learns from them in a supportive environment.
 We believe it’s very compelling.
 You won’t find that approach in our industry, or even other industries.
-Peakhill is a great place for those who want to learn, grow and make a big impact.
+Peakhill is a great place for those who want to learn, grow, and make a big impact.